 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Whether you’ve gained or lost in your crypto exploits, there are tax consequences to consider.
-Here’s what you need to know about crypto taxes including what type of tax you need to pay, how to figure out what you owe and which crypto-related expenses are tax deductible and how to cash out crypto without paying taxes in Canada.
+In this Canada crypto tax guide, we walk though what you need to know about how the CRA treats cryptocurrency.
+Find out what type of tax you need to pay, how to figure out what you owe, which crypto-related expenses are tax deductible and how to cash out crypto without paying taxes in Canada.

 This guide summarizes some of the CRA’s most important rules on cryptocurrency taxation.
 We’re not tax experts, and this information should not be taken as professional advice for your own circumstances.
 Crypto tax is an evolving space, and regulations may change over time.
-Consult a tax professional, or check out the CRA’s guide to cryptocurrencies to make sure you’re managing your taxes correctly.
+Compare and consult a crypto tax professional to make sure you’re managing your taxes correctly.

+Yes, but what matters are your profits and losses from buying and selling crypto, not how much the crypto you’re holding is worth.
 Cryptocurrency is considered a digital asset by the CRA.
 It’s not recognized by the Canadian government or courts as legal tender (real money) like Canadian dollars, US dollars, euros etc. As an asset, cryptocurrency is taxed much like an investment.
-What matters are your profits and losses from buying and selling crypto, not how much the crypto you’re holding is worth.

 Cryptocurrency becomes taxable when you dispose of it.
 This happens when you: